-At the country level, this index shows that Ethiopia is the only country to have improved in all 16 sub-categories of
+At the country level, this index shows that Ethiopia is the only country to have improved in all 16 sub-categories of governance over the period 2010-2019, while Somalia remains bottom for the 10th consecutive year with a score of 19.2 out of 100.[19]
+Somalia, South Sudan and Eritrea have the worst governance in Africa.

-Since the fall of the Siad Barre regime and the complete collapse of state institutions in 1991, Somalia has been without a viable functioning central government, and represents one of the modern world's most protracted cases of statelessness.21 Despite many domestic initiatives and the efforts of the international community, Somalia is still deeply affected by decades of internal conflict, which has largely destroyed the country's security and judiciary institutions.
-Since 2012, Somalia has had an internationally recognised government, but with limited capacity to provide security throughout the country.
+Since the fall of the Siad Barre regime and the complete collapse of state institutions in 1991, Somalia has been without a viable functioning central government and represents one of the modern world's most protracted cases of statelessness.[20]
+Despite many domestic initiatives and the efforts of the international community, Somalia is still deeply affected by decades of internal conflict, which has largely destroyed the country's security and judiciary institutions.
+Since 2012,

+Somalia has had an internationally recognised government but with limited capacity to provide security throughout the country.

-The Federal Government, which depends on 20 000 troops of the African Union Mission to Somalia and other international powers to provide law and order and exercise territorial control, faces numerous challenges both internally and externally.
+The federal government, which depends on 20 000 troops of the African Union Mission to Somalia and other international powers to provide law and order and exercise territorial control, faces numerous challenges both internally and externally.
 Al-Shabaab effectively controls many rural areas and the supply routes to many towns.